-Several automotive industry trends are impacting its future in 2022 and beyond.
-These trends involve the way vehicles are powered, driven, shopped for, and acquired.
-Plus, there are statistics you must know about if you plan to buy a vehicle in 2022.
+Several automotive industry trends are impacting its future in 2023 and beyond.
+These trends involve how vehicles are powered, driven, shopped for, and acquired.
+Plus, there are statistics you must know about if you plan to buy a vehicle in 2023.
 Here are the top 10 trends shaping the future of the rapidly changing auto industry and some critical motor vehicle-related statistics.

 1. Increased Production Of Electric Cars With Digital Technology

 Automakers continue to integrate more digital technology into their vehicles.
-Plus, tech companies like Google and Tesla are working on electric and self-driving vehicles.
-As a result, it’s clear that vehicles produced in 2022 and beyond with be full of technology to address digital touchpoints.
+Technology companies like Google and Tesla are also working on electric and self-driving vehicles.
+As a result, it’s clear that vehicles produced in 2023 and beyond with be full of technology to address digital touchpoints.
 There’s fierce competition to develop software and digital and electronic operating systems to power and control the new, innovative zero-emission electric vehicles.
 These new vehicles will be filled with digital technology.

 2. A Rise In Digital Automobile Sales